ultravideo/uvgRTP/BUILDING.md

 # Linking

-Building kvzRTP produces a static library and it should be linked to the application as such:
+Building uvgRTP produces a static library and it should be linked to the application as such:

 ```
--lkvzrtp -lpthread
+-luvgrtp -lpthread
 ```

 # Defines